Public goods games on any population structure: Introduction

-Here, we develop the fundamental theory for the evolution of cooperation in spatial PGGs on any population structure.
-We identify the critical synergy factor for cooperation success on different network structures, which is accurate under weak selection.
-With the proposal theory, we examine a large number of networks, finding that a class of structures, especially the star graph, significantly facilitates cooperation in spatial PGGs.
-We also explore spatial PGGs on a series of random networks, from random regular, small-world, to scale-free, verifying the general effects of local structures, such as the clustering coefficient, on cooperation.
-Finally, we analyze all small networks and four empirical networks from the Gahuku--Gama alliance structure to body contact interactions among North American barn swallows, where cooperation consistently emerge on these structures across various model details in spatial PGGs, while in pairwise games it cannot.
-The results imply that spatial PGGs are the possible universal interaction modes in the real world compared to pairwise games.
+Here, we develop the analytical theory for the evolution of cooperation in PGGs on any population structure.
+We identify the critical synergy factor for the success of cooperation on different networks, which is accurate under weak selection.
+Using this theory, we examine a large number of networks, finding that a class of structures, especially the star graph, can strongly promote cooperation in PGGs.
+We also explore PGGs on a series of random networks, including random, small-world, to scale-free, and verify the general effects of local structures, such as clustering, on cooperation.
+Finally, we analyze all small networks and four empirical networks, and find that cooperation consistently emerge across various model details in PGGs, whereas in pairwise games it cannot.
+These results imply that PGGs may represent a more plausible and effective interaction mechanism in the real world than pairwise games.